Mistakes To Avoid When Filing an Insurance Claim

 missouri contractors cannot represent your claim

-No one but you, your Missouri attorney, or your Missouri licensed public adjuster should be communicating with your insurance company on your behalf, and remember that a “no” from the insurance adjuster to your exterior contractor is not be the final word on your claim for damage.
+No one but you, your Missouri attorney, or your Missouri licensed public adjuster should be communicating with your insurance company on your behalf and remember that a “no” from the insurance adjuster to your exterior contractor is not the final word on your claim for damage.

-This Blog/Web Site is made available by James H. Bushart, Public Adjuster LLC for educational purposes only as well as to give you general information and a general understanding of the work of a public adjuster, not to provide specific legal advice.
-The authors and/or site manager make no representations as to accuracy, completeness, currentness, suitability, or validity of any information on this site and will not be liable for any errors, omissions, or delays in this information or any losses, injuries, or damages arising from its display or use.
-By using this blog site you understand that there is no public adjuster/client relationship between you and James H. Bushart, Public Adjuster.
-The Blog/Web Site should not be used as a substitute for competent legal advice from a licensed professional attorney in your state, nor should it be used as a substitute for competent maintenance or repair advice from a qualified contractor licensed to perform work in your state.
+This Blog/Website is made available by James H. Bushart, Public Adjuster LLC, for educational purposes only and to give you general information and a general understanding of the work of a public adjuster, not to provide specific legal advice.
+The authors and site manager make no representations as to the accuracy, completeness, currentness, suitability, or validity of any information on this site and will not be liable for any errors, omissions, or delays in this information or any losses, injuries, or damages arising from its display or use.
+Using this blog site lets you understand there is no public adjuster/client relationship between you and James H. Bushart, Public Adjuster.
+The Blog/Website should not be used as a substitute for competent legal advice from a licensed professional attorney or for capable maintenance or repair advice from a qualified contractor licensed to perform work in your state.

 Engineer Speak – “Functional” v.
 “Cosmetic” Damage